reactjs/react.dev/content/tutorial/tutorial.md

 ### Prerequisites

-We'll assume that you have some familiarity with HTML and JavaScript, but you should be able to follow along even if you haven't used them before.
+We'll assume that you have some familiarity with HTML and JavaScript, but you should be able to follow along even if you're coming from a different programming language.
+We'll also assume that you're familiar with programming concepts like functions, objects, arrays, and to a lesser extent, classes.

 If you need to review JavaScript, we recommend reading [this guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript).
-Note, that we're also using some features from ES6 -- a recent version of JavaScript.
+Note that we're also using some features from ES6 -- a recent version of JavaScript.
 In this tutorial, we're using [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let), and [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) statements.
 You can use the [Babel REPL](babel://es5-syntax-example) to check what ES6 code compiles to.

 ## Setup for the Tutorial